[Full Guide] to Replace/Upgrade C Drive with SSD in Windows

 Choose how you will transfer your data to the new SSD.
 The most common options are:

-AOMEI Backupper Professional is an excellent tool for cloning drives, ensuring that your system and files are safely transferred to the new SSD without issues.
+As a matter of fact, backups involve recovery steps, which can delay getting back to work.
+So, the cloning method is recommended.
+In the event of drive failure, you can swap in the cloned drive and continue working.
+AOMEI Cloner is an excellent tool for cloning drives, ensuring that your system and files are safely transferred to the new SSD without issues.

-Now that you’re prepared, continue reading the following step-by-step guide on how to replace your C drive with an SSD using AOMEI Backupper.
+Now that you’re prepared, continue reading the following step-by-step guide on how to replace your C drive with an SSD using AOMEI Cloner.

 How to Replace/Upgrade C Drive with SSD

 Step 2.
-In the next window, choose your current C drive as the source disk and select the new SSD as the destination.
+The program automatically selects the system partition(s).
+In the following window, select the new SSD as the destination.
 Click “Next” to proceed.

-Additionally, tick the “SSD Alignment” box to optimize the performance of your SSD.
-Then, click “Start Clone” to begin the cloning process.
+Step 3.
+In the Operation Summary window, make sure that all boot-related partitions are selected as the source to ensure the cloned SSD will boot properly.
+Then tick the “SSD Alignment” box to optimize the performance of your SSD and click “Start Clone” to begin the cloning process.

 Step 4.
 Once the cloning is complete, power off your computer and replace the old C drive with the newly cloned SSD.
 Make sure the SSD is connected securely.